pdincubus/MODX-Revolution-Boilerplate/README.md

 * [[++facebookAppId]]

 If you don't use/want/need any of the above, just set a value directly in the relevant chunk or remove the block of code no longer needed.

+##Template variables

+I've made reference in the [[$site.head]] chunk to a template variable called 'mainImg' - this is usually one of the first TVs I'll add to a new site.
+If you don't want this, change it in the chunk.

 ##Templates